cancerbits/DElegate/README.md

 * `'deseq'` uses `DESeq2::DESeq(test = 'Wald')`
 * `'limma'` uses `limma::eBayes(trend = TRUE, robust = TRUE)`

-For complete details, consult the package documentation: `?scDE::findDE`.
+For complete details, consult the package documentation: `?DElegate::findDE`.

 ## Parallelization

-`scDE` supports parallelization via the `future` package.
+`DElegate` supports parallelization via the `future` package.
 For example, to use the multicore strategy with 12 workers you may set `future::plan(strategy = 'future::multicore', workers = 12)`.
 See more details at the [`future` website](https://future.futureverse.org)